Payroll and Auto-Enrolment

 - Sickness, injury and absence

-Between 2015 and 2017, over one million companies will have to set up a Workplace Company Pension Scheme that follows the new rules of the Government’s pension reform regulations.
-The scheme has to be in place by the company’s ‘staging date,’ which you should already know.
-If you do not, then it is important that you find it out immediately.
+Between 2015 and 2017, over one million companies will have set up a Workplace Company Pension Scheme that follows the new rules of the Government’s pension reform regulations.
+The scheme had to be in place by the company’s staging date.

 The fines for non-compliance are horrendous: